 Originally selected for SXSW 2020, Utopia Distribution will unleash Golden Arm in theaters and digital platforms on April 30.
+[UPDATE: The film is now streaming on Kanopy, Hoopla, and HBO Max.]
 We spoke with Maureen Bharoocha about her directing career, how to direct improv performances, moving into narrative podcasts, and more.

 COLIN McCORMACK: How did you first get attached to the project?

 MAUREEN BHAROOCHA: You know, every movie has its long journey and I got attached to this movie five years ago.
 The writers, Ann Marie Allison and Jenna Milly, had seen some of my previous shorts and other projects and asked me to do a sizzle based on their [script].
 So I basically shot a short sizzle for them in a garage with smoke and mirrors and they took that proof-of-concept and went out to get investors.
 So I got attached like five years ago.
 Then when they got the money, they came back and were like, “Okay, we’re ready to do it.”
 We made it in the summer of 2019 in Oklahoma.

 CM: Wow, so was that a new experience – something coming to you that has financing?